Ayize Jama-Everett - published January 2012

 Cover by Adam S. Doyle.

 Ayize Jama-Everett was born in 1974 and raised in Harlem, New York.
 Since then he has traveled extensively in Northern Africa, New Hampshire, and Northern California.
 He holds a Master’s in Clinical Psychology and a Master’s in Divinity.
 He teaches religion and psychology at Starr King School for the Ministry when he’s not working as a school therapist at the College Preparatory School.
+He is the author of three novels, The Liminal People, The Liminal War, and The Entropy of Bones, as well as an upcoming graphic novel with illustrator John Jennings entitled Box of Bones.
 When not educating, studying, or beating himself up for not writing enough, he’s usually enjoying aged rums and practicing his aim.